fortrabbit/blog/how-to-detect-and-fix-a-hacked-php-website.md

 ### Liability

 Who is actually to blame for the damage done?
 In most cases the website owner.
-We as a web hosting provider aim to practice separation of concerns as much as possible.
-We take of infra and OS level, our customers are responsible for the code they install and write themselves.
+We, as hosting provider, practice separation of concerns.
+We take care of the infrastructure and OS layer.
+Customers are responsible for the code they install and write.

 ### Security audits